 Keep reading, and you’ll see my step-by-step for how to roast cauliflower.
 Perfect every time!

-Flavor variations: You can definitely change up the spices.
+You can dress up cauliflower however you like.
 I’ve used a combination of turmeric, cumin and coriander before.
 Za’atar and sumac is another awesome option.
-Or,you can go Greek and do dried oregano and a little cumin.
+Or, you can go Greek and do dried oregano and a little pinch of cumin.

 1. First, cut the cauliflower into smaller florets of equal size (they don’t have to be perfectly equal)

 2. Drizzle with Private Reserve extra virgin olive oil, then hit up the cauliflower with spices, salt and pepper.
 Toss to make sure everything is well coated.
 Spread well on baking sheet.

 3. Cover with foil and roast in high-heated oven for 15 minutes, then uncover and roast until well caramelized and even charred in some places (make sure to rotate baking sheet occasionally, and turn cauliflower over).
 This will take about 30 minutes or so.
 You can adjust the cooking time, if you don’t like your cauliflower too caramelized or charred (but it’s so good this way!)

 4-Transfer to a serving platter and, while nice and hot, hit it up with lemon juice.
 Garnish with toasted nuts and fresh parsley.